The Guild Has Provided 50,000+ Students and Working Practitioners With:

 The Guild values the collective bargaining process as an essential engine driving wage equality, economic and social justice in a vibrant democracy.
-Training, supporting, connecting and celebrating all the active participants in that process is at the heart of our mission and legacy.
-Join Us!
-Invest in YOU!
-Take a class or workshop!
-Check out our upcoming events and programs!
+Training, supporting, connecting, and celebrating all the active participants in that process is at the heart of our mission and legacy.

 As a membership organization, the Labor Guild is open to all who are interested in promoting just, compassionate, and productive workplaces.
 The Labor Guild supports effective, principled collective bargaining.

 The Guild believes in the dignity of the individual person/worker as the cornerstone of a just economic system.
 We believe that economic decisions have human consequences and moral context.
 That people have the right to decent and productive work, to fair wages and benefits, to private property and economic initiative.

 We value management excellence and have witnessed the essential role and vital contributions of great managers and enlightened employers in the workplace.
 We admire and respect the invaluable role of committed labor leaders and activists in improving the lives, working conditions and economic security of their members and their communities.

 The Labor Guild welcomes, supports and serves individuals and organizations involved in all aspects of labor-management relations throughout Eastern Massachusetts and beyond.

 The Guild’s greatest strength is the caliber, scope and tremendous knowledge-base of its membership and network, from rank-and-file to top practitioners in their respective fields and sectors.